Inspired

 The views expressed in our content reflect individual perspectives and do not represent the authoritative views of the Baha'i Faith.

-Years of involvement with educational systems, and even starting an overseas school years ago, have led me to this question: does our education system serve every aspect of our children’s lives
+Years of involvement with educational systems, and even starting a school overseas years ago, have led me to this question: Does our education system serve all aspects of our children’s lives?

-Education isn’t simply about memorizing facts — it’s about discovering the hidden talents and potential of children and youth, teaching them to think for themselves, and giving them what they need to choose the right path.
+I always thought that education was about discovering the hidden talents and potential of children and youth, teaching them to think for themselves, and giving them sufficient knowledge and wisdom to choose the right path – but it seems we’ve strayed far from those essential goals.

 RELATED: Child-Rearing Tip #1: Don’t Make Life Too Easy for Your Kids

-In the past and even now, in some places in the world, children were traditionally sent to a master or guru to learn.
-They were taught the basic facts of being human by emphasizing moral and spiritual values, and once that was achieved, then the master would proceed to teach them mathematics and sciences — because human and spiritual values were considered the foundation for building a life.
+In the past, and even now in some places in the world, children were sent to a master or guru for their education.
+They were taught the basic facts of being human by emphasizing moral and spiritual values, and once that was achieved, then the master would proceed to teach them mathematics and sciences – because human and spiritual values were considered the requisite foundation for building a good life.

-In many places, education no longer satisfies both sides of our being, the material and the human — because we’ve adopted one-sided systems that put great stress on material success.
-The whole education system is geared to create skills that allow us to succeed in the material world, and little or no effort is put in place to encourage achieving the higher goal of becoming a better human being, creating a healthy balance between the material and the spiritual.
+Sadly, these days, we can create beautiful designs and teach important skills, but we do so without consideration for the foundation and its maintenance.
+Our educational systems have become one-sided, with great stress put on material success.
+The whole system is geared to impart the necessary skills for success in the material world and the marketplace, and little or no effort is put in place to enrich and encourage achieving the higher goal of becoming a better human being and creating a balance between material and spiritual goals.

 Every child is potentially the light of the world — and at the same time its darkness; wherefore must the question of education be accounted as of primary importance.
 From his infancy, the child must be nursed at the breast of God’s love, and nurtured in the embrace of His knowledge, that he may radiate light, grow in spirituality, be filled with wisdom and learning, and take on the characteristics of the angelic host.

 I understand the need for and importance of material success, but the question is, at what cost?
-In most cases, the price is neglecting the importance of developing the potential of our souls.
+In most cases, the price we pay neglects the importance of developing the potential of our souls.

 There is nothing wrong with being financially successful: having a profession, degrees, skills, and wealth, as long as we remember that our degrees, work, and wealth do not define who we are.
-In our materialistic world, who you are spiritually and morally is secondary to what you have, whether a degree, a big bank balance, or the number of cars and houses you own, which have become superficial indicators or yardsticks for measuring life’s success.
+In reality, in our materialistic world, who you are has become secondary to what you have, those superficial indicators or yardsticks for measuring life’s success.

 RELATED: Losing the Macho Mask: Raising Boys as Peacemakers